riskiii/UpGulp/README.md

 ### Sass Features

-This gulp starter has Bourbon, Neat, and Sass REM baked into it.
+This gulp starter has Suse, and Sass REM baked into it.
 To use these in your `style.scss` file and project, do the following:

 ```
-@import 'bourbon';
-@import 'neat';
+@import '../../bower_components/suse/sass/suse';
 @import '../../node_modules/sass-rem/rem';
 ```